This post contains affiliate links. I may earn a small commission at no extra cost to you. More information.

 Where to stay in Brisbane City

 - Meriton Suites Adelaide Street: Two locations in the CBD; I prefer the one on Adelaide Street near the river and Howard Smith Wharves.
-The one at Roma Street can be convenient as it is within walking distance from Suncorp Stadium.
+The one at Roma Street can be convenient as it is within walking distance of Suncorp Stadium.

 - Marriott: Classic luxury in a central location between Howard Smith Wharves and Eagle Street, with spacious rooms and river views.
 It’s special to me as it’s where the French football team stayed during the Women’s World Cup, a fun detail if you’re a fan like me!